Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Simulated data

 \subsubsection{Sources}

 An unbiased shear catalogue of unclustered sources is derived from the DEMNUni-Cov past-light cones with information about source position $\rm (RA, Dec)$, redshift, shear components $\gamma_1$, $\gamma_2$, and convergence $\kappa$.
 The sources are uniformly spatially distributed with a number density of $30 \, \rm arcmin^{-2}$ up to $z= 3$.
-In Fig.~\ref{fig: redshift_distribution}, we show the redshift distribution of sources in the past-light-cone.

 We simulate observed ellipticities, including both intrinsic ellipticity and shear distortion, based on the simulated shear and convergence.
 In the WL regime, where $\gamma \ll 1$ and $\kappa \ll 1$, the average intrinsic shape of randomly oriented sources has zero ellipticity, and the ensemble average observed ellipticity of the sources is equivalent to the reduced shear $g \equiv \gamma / (1 - \kappa)$.